minty388code/Banjo.js/README.md

 # Banjo.js
-Banjo.js is a new small javascript that uses mostly directives to add minimal functionality in
+Banjo.js is a new small javascript that uses mostly directives to add minimal functionality in your markup